The Secretary of State was asked—

 That means ensuring good free trade.
 The protocol makes it clear that there will be some changes for goods movements into Northern Ireland from Great Britain.
 We are consulting businesses in Northern Ireland and working with our partners in the European Union to deliver on that, and there will be a slimmed-down Finance Bill that includes all the commitments we have made to the people of Northern Ireland that are outstanding at that point.

 I echo the comments made by the right hon.
 Member for Forest of Dean (Mr Harper).
 Our concern is also about goods travelling from Great Britain to Northern Ireland, and that includes products used in the manufacturing process for goods that are then sent back to Great Britain.
-Can the Secretary of State assure us that the Finance Bill will contain specific definitions in relation to goods that are not deemed at risk that are for consumption exclusively in Northern Ireland or are part of the manufacturing process in Northern Ireland?
+Can the Secretary of State assure us that the Finance Bill will contain specific definitions in relation to goods not deemed at risk that are for consumption exclusively in Northern Ireland, or are part of the manufacturing process in Northern Ireland?

 The right hon.
 Gentleman makes a good point.
 At the heart of our approach is our determination to ensure that trade flows freely, so that businesses trading in and with Northern Ireland can continue to trade properly.
 We will make full use of the provisions in the protocol to deliver on that, and we will continue to discuss this with the European Union.
 As I say, there are still issues that we are discussing as part of the free trade agreement and through the specialist Joint Committee, but we will ensure that all the commitments made by myself, the Prime Minister and other colleagues at the Dispatch Box are delivered through a slimmed-down Finance Bill later this year.